- Electric Generation Byproducts

 To provide you with consistent, reliable electrical service – rain or shine – JEA studies tree growth in Jacksonville.
 Our tree maintenance procedures are performed by professional trimming contractors using proper arboricultural methods that are best for the long-term health of the tree.

-- We maintain records on the number of outages along circuits and compare that information to our trimming schedule.
+We schedule routine cycle trimming every two-and-a-half years.
+This includes targeting new growth approaching JEA lines, which is commonly found atop most utility poles.
+We also maintain records on the number of outages along circuits and compare that information to our trimming schedule.

 As a service to the community, we offer the chips from the trimmings as mulch to our customers.
 Please call ahead to schedule a mulch delivery.